-The world’s top experts estimate the worst effects can be avoided by keeping global warming below 1.5 degrees.
+The world’s top experts estimate the worst effects of climate change can be avoided by keeping global warming below 1.5 degrees.
 And we, along with many others, have joined the UK government in declaring a climate emergency to help meet this target.
-In August 2021, Exmoor National Park Authority members agreed an action plan to work towards the Authority being carbon neutral by 2030.

-Our national parks are not vast open wildernesses like the Amazon rainforest or Yellowstone National Park, whose very existence brings about natural climate solutions.
-But they are places where the balance between nature and people is championed making them working models for a sustainable future, were new ideas can be kindled and inspiration sought.
+Our UK National Parks may not be vast open wildernesses like the Amazon rainforest or Yellowstone National Park.
+But they are places where the balance between nature and people is championed, where virtuous circles have existed between local communities and the landscape for centuries, and where the blueprint for a sustainable future can be researched and pioneered.

-Here are some ways Exmoor National Park is combating climate change along with simple steps everyone can take, both at home and away.
+Here are some ways Exmoor National Park is collaborating to tackle climate change, along with simple steps everyone can take, both at home and away.

 By acting together, we can make a difference.

 What you can do

 In the UK it is estimated there is over 3 billion tonnes of carbon stored in the peatlands, equivalent to all carbon stored in the forests in the UK, Germany and France together.
 2630 hectares of carbon capturing peatlands have so far been restored through the Exmoor Mires Partnership.

 And there’s more good news!
 The South West Peatland Partnership have recently been awarded a further £9 million to extend this work across Exmoor, Dartmoor and Bodmin saving the equivalent of 652,625 tonnes of CO2.